Learn about Texting n

 you are lucky enough to look up in time and see you were not in your

-And maybe others as well.
+lane anymore, you could react quick enough to save yourself, and maybe others as well.
 But far to many people, a near miss

 was not their fate.
 Texting and driving is dangerous.
 Texting and